 Overview

-The Medical Doctor Program is a 4-Year Medical Degree that follows a terms-based structure and comprises a total of 162 weeks of instruction.
+The Medical Doctor Program is a 4-Year Medical Degree that follows a terms-based structure and comprises approximately 157 weeks of structured teaching, learning, assessment, and supervised clinical training.
 It is divided into two main phases: the Basic Sciences and the Clinical Sciences Programs.

 The Medical Curriculum incorporates the fundamental principles of medicine and its underlying scientific concepts.
 These allow students to acquire skills of critical judgment and to use these principles and skills in solving problems of health and disease.
 The content is of sufficient breadth and depth to prepare a medical student for entry into clinical clerkships, residency program and contemporary medical practice.